tame3239/furima-37851/README.md

 ｜ birthday            | date     | null: false               |

 ## Associations
-has_many :items
+＊has_many :items
-has_many :orders
+＊has_many :orders
-has_many :comments
+＊has_many :comments

 ## itemsテーブル